Diversity study: Measuring the impact of DEI on employees’ mental health and society

 Some diverse employees feel disfavored at work

 Additionally, some interviewees pointed out that they are “pigeonholed” by superiors and colleagues.
 Others indicated that they feel more comfortable not sharing some of their characteristics (such as non-visible disability, non-Christian religion, or queer sexual orientation).
+This results in draining efforts being put into concealing one’s identity.

 Many people work under adverse conditions and high pressure